Cherreads

 Crack!

-The effects were evident—just observe the weakening elder on the other front.
+The effects were instantly evident, one only needed to observe the rapidly weakening elder on the other front to understand the devastation this energy caused.

 Splat!

-Blood sprayed mid-air, frozen in time as the crane cultivator hurtled backward.
+Blood sprayed mid-air, the droplets hanging frozen in the distorted time for a moment before the crane cultivator hurtled backward like a broken doll, his aura flickering violently.

 "One down."